Standard Proposals

 For LCO's own share of observing time, standard proposals are accepted from astronomers affiliated with LCO's non-guaranteed-time partners: the University of California at Santa Barbara and IPAC at Caltech.
 Proposals are also accepted from members of LCO's scientific family: current staff, astronomers who were postdocs at LCO in the last 5 years, astronomers who were graduate students at LCO in the last 3 years, and astronomers who served on our advisory and allocation committees in the last 2 years.

 A Time Allocation Committee (TAC) returns a ranked list of proposals plus advice on scheduling.
 The Director assigns time to successful proposals and contacts the authors.
-Time allocations to standard proposals are for a single semester only.

 The most recent call for standard proposals is posted in the Announcement section of the website.